 Sometimes pemphigus is caused by certain medications, although this is rare.
 Medications that may cause this condition include:

 Pemphigus is uncommon.
-It almost always occurs in middle-aged or older people.
+It most often occurs in middle-aged or older people.

 About 50% of people with this condition first develop painful blisters and sores in the mouth, followed by skin blisters.
 Skin sores may come and go.